Indo people: Indonesia

-During colonial times Indos were not always formally recognized and registered as Europeans.
+During colonial times, Indos were not always formally recognized and registered as Europeans.
 A considerable number of Indos integrated into their respective local indigenous societies and have never been officially registered as either European or Eurasian sub-group.
 The exact numbers are unknown.

-In Malang the Indo upper class is clustered in particular neighbourhoods and Sunday ceremony in the Sion Church is still in Dutch.
-In Bandung over 2000 poor Indos are supported by overseas organisations such as Halin and the Alan Neys Memorial Fund.
+In Malang, the Indo upper class is clustered in particular neighbourhoods and Sunday ceremony in the Sion Church is still in Dutch.
+In Bandung, over 2000 poor Indos are supported by overseas organisations such as Halin and the Alan Neys Memorial Fund.
+In Garut, there are ethnic Indos (Dutch Indonesians) there are Dutch Villages (Kampung Belanda) in the Dayeuh Manggung Tea Plantation Area.
 In Jakarta, some services in Immanuel Church are still in Dutch.
 Cities like Semarang, Surabaya, Magelang and Sukabumi still have significant communities.

 Another place with a relatively large Dutch-speaking Indo community is Depok, on Java.
 Smaller communities still exist in places such as Kampung Tugu in Koja, Jakarta.
 Recently after the Aceh region in Sumatra became more widely accessible, following post-tsunami relief work, the media also discovered a closed Indo Eurasian community of devout Muslims in the Lamno area, mostly of Portuguese origin.

-During the Suharto era, like the Chinese minority in Indonesia also most Indos have changed their family names to blend into the Pribumi-dominated society and prevent discrimination.
+During the Suharto era, like the Chinese minority in Indonesia also most Indos have changed their family names and some have converted to Islam to blend into the Pribumi-dominated society and prevent discrimination.
 The latest trend among Indo-Chinese and Indo-Europeans is to change them back.